Chlorophytus/thinkpad_gsw/README.md

 # `thinkpad_gsw`

-Toggles the ThinkPad PMH7's discrete graphics card power.
+Toggles the ThinkPad PMH7's discrete graphics card power using `vga_switcheroo`.

-About half of the code is from `bbswitch`.
-I decided to rewrite the module with sysfs and add a few extra utilities.

 > [!IMPORTANT]
 > This uses undocumented tricks, use at your own risk.